 There is no doubt that cloud services are the way to go for business adaptability and cyber security.
-That’s why we recommend the cloud to all our managed service and supplemental service clients.
+That’s why we recommend the cloud to all our managed service and enterprise service clients.
 But it has to be configured correctly and backed up—a lesson many businesses recently learned the hard way.

 Recently, a mysterious “bug” surfaced in all cloud services, including Microsoft 365, Microsoft Teams, Xbox Live, Exchange Online, Outlook.com and SharePoint.
 Was it a software bug?
 A cloud glitch?
 A cyber attack?

 People all over the cloud reported logging into their accounts, seeing all their folders intact, but finding the contents empty.
 The missing data might not have been noticed right away because with the folder intact, all seemed normal until you dig deeper.
 Then the immediate assumption was “user error.”
 Looking at the logs, though, it became apparent that wasn’t possible — too many files had been deleted at once for it to have been done accidentally by the user.
 And it seemed to be happening to everyone — just days after a Microsoft cloud outage.

 So what caused the problem?
 This time, it seemed to be an error that affected the cloud system’s ability to recognize users correctly as they signed in.
 For many users, signing out and signing in again fixed the issue.
 For others, their data would have been lost if not for their backup systems.
 But it could easily have been any of the other theories floating around.
 Cyber criminals are multi-talented experts in devising new methods of creating havoc with your data.
 And anyone who believes computer programs never glitch clearly hasn’t been using them for very long.